-In this post we discuss 4 easy to build, compact simple transformerless power supply circuits.
+In this post I have explained 4 easy to build, compact simple transformerless power supply circuits.
 All the circuits presented here are built using capacitive reactance theory for stepping down the input AC mains voltage.
 All the designs presented here work independently without any transformer, or no transformer.

 The Transformerless Power Supply Concept